hortonworks/cloudbreak/docs/index.md

 `Role ARN:` the role string - you can find it at the summary tab of the IAM role

+`SSH public key` if you specify an SSH public key you can use your private key later to log into you launched instances

 **Azure**

 `Name:` name of your credential